klaskan/master-second-experiment/README.md

 # master-second-experiment
 This is my second experiment made with Otree.
-The participant has to do the following jobs:
+You can try the demo here: eksperiment-uib.herokuapp.com/demo/ The participant has to do the following jobs:

 ### Job 1